freifunk-gluon/gluon/docs/package/gluon-hoodselector.rst

     },
   },

-This package is not compatible with the :doc:`gluon-config-mode-domain-select`.
+This package is incompatible with the :doc:`gluon-config-mode-domain-select`.